circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 4. To connect to Heroku,
 [add the SSH key to CircleCI](https://circleci.com/docs/2.0/add-ssh-key/) with a **Hostname** of `git.heroku.com`.

-Note the private key's fingerprint for later reference.
-Add the public key to Heroku on the [Account page](https://dashboard.heroku.com/account).

 ```yaml
 version: 2
 jobs: